-In the ground start application, a common-mode current detector is used to indicate that an off-hook has occurred.
+In ground start applications, a common-mode current detector is used to indicate a ring ground has occurred or an off-hook has occurred.
 The detection threshold is set by connecting a resistor from ICM to ground.

 2350/RICM ($k\Omega$) = ITH (mA)